Tour Type: Guided Bicycle tour

 The landscape unfolds with gently rolling terrain, where we ride past palm trees, orange groves, cotton fields, sunflowers, and cacti.
 These fertile plains, nourished by the Guadalquivir River, have been the lifeblood of the region for centuries.
 The Romans once used the river to transport soldiers and precious metals, while during Muslim rule, it became part of an intricate irrigation system—except when Vikings disrupted the peace with their raids!

 As we venture deeper into Hornachuelos Park, we ride alongside a tranquil lake, with the chance to spot vultures and majestic imperial eagles soaring above.
+The longer route offers an extended journey through the park’s oak and beech forests for those seeking more adventure.

-Cycling Distance: 34 km
+Cycling Distance: 34 km / 38 miles

 Leaving Palma del Río, we ride parallel to the Guadalquivir River, making our way to the breathtaking castle of Almodóvar del Río.